joakimk/minimapper/README.md

 ## Implementing another mapper

-# todo: shared examples, possibly move AR into a minimapper-ar gem and recommend the same for other mappers.
+*todo*: shared examples, possibly move AR into a minimapper-ar gem and recommend the same for other mappers.

 ## Contributing